Household Cleaning Tips

 - Mix with one KG of soap powder.

 - Borax is still available, look in health shops or pharmacies in your area, they will be sure to help you.

-Now we will move through the rest of the house, room by room, to give you all these wonderful ways to clean those things that are not part of our daily routine cleaning chores.
+Now we will move through the rest of the house, room by room, to give you easy ways to clean those things that are not part of our daily routine cleaning chores.

 How to Clean a scorched Iron

 - Cover a paper towel with a few tablespoons of salt.

 - Iron over the salt several times until the marks disappear.

 - Turn off the iron and all to cool completely.